Why did Lief and I move to Ireland 20 years ago?

-“In the two-plus decades years since we retired, we’ve spent about 30% of our time in the States,” Akaisha continues.
-“The rest of the time we’re on the road, using Chiang Mai and Chapala as travel bases.”
+“In the 18 years since we retired, we’ve spent about 30% of our time in the States.
+The rest of the time we’re on the road, using Chiang Mai and Chapala as travel bases.”

-Paul and Vicki Terhorst, the “George and Martha Washington of cashing out early,” have been likewise perpetually on the move for more than a quarter-century, since they retired at the ripe age of 35.
+Paul and Vicki Terhorst, the George and Martha Washington of cashing out early, have been likewise perpetually on the move for coming up on a quarter-century, since they retired at the ripe age of 35.
 Last year, though, they decided to establish a base in one of the places they most enjoy spending time.
 They built a house in Cardales, about an hour outside Buenos Aires, Argentina.

 If you could live anywhere, where would you live?

-To get from where you sit today to where you’d like to be, you’ve got to do two things.
+To get from where you sit now to where you’d like to be, you’ve got to do two things.

-First, get up.
-As Bill and Akaisha Kaderli point out in their book The Adventurer’s Guide to Early Retirement, a Common Sense Approach:
+As Bill and Akaisha Kaderli point out in their book “The Adventurer’s Guide to Early Retirement, a Common Sense Approach”:

 “A body in motion tends to stay in motion.
 A body at rest tends to rot.”